-The parish church of St Mary Magdalene, Sandringham, is a country church of exceptional historic interest, with memorials to many members and relations of the Royal Family from Queen Victoria onwards.
+The parish church of St Mary Magdalene, Sandringham, has held memorials to many members and relations of the Royal Family from Queen Victoria onwards.
 It is used regularly as a place of worship by the Royal Family and Estate staff.

-The church is open daily in 2017 from 1st April until 29th October inclusive, EXCEPT Good Friday, 14th April.
-Opening times are from 11.00am to 5.00pm (4.00pm in October), Sundays 1.00pm to 5.00pm (4.00pm in October), unless there are additional services taking place.
-During the winter it is open only for services.
+Sandringham Church is open daily throughout 2019 from 1st April until 26th October inclusive (except Good Friday).
+Opening times are from 11am to 5pm (4pm in October), Sundays 1pm to 5pm (4pm in October), unless there are additional services taking place.
+During the winter the church is only open for services.